turbot/steampipe-plugin-mastodon/docs/tables/mastodon_rule.md

 # Table: mastodon_rules

-List rules for Mastodon instances
+List rules for a Mastodon server

 ## Examples